Rizkidriarso/Rizkidriarso/daily/notes.md

 Consider adding a README.md with a project overview, setup instructions, and contribution guidelines.
 Explore adding CI/CD pipelines for automated testing and deployment.

+Consider adding a README.md that clearly outlines the project's purpose, setup instructions, and usage examples.

+Explore contributing guidelines for collaborative development if the repo is intended for open-source contributions.